neural-data-science/github-starter-course/README.md

 How long should your answers be?
 Think of it this way: we're asking because we want to get to know you a little, and so that you can demonstrate some facility with Markdown.
 So you need to produce enough content to meet those goals.
 But, we have 20 of these to read, and other things to do with our lives.
 So try to keep it to a length that we'll find interesting and not boring.

 > **TIP**: To add an image, you will first need to add an image file to the repository.
-The repository lives on your computer in your `Documents/github-classroom` folder --- in there, there will be a folder for this repository, and (in the future) all your other assignment repositories will end up here, each in their own folders.
+You can do this by dragging the file into the Explorer panel.
+Once it is there, you will need to use the appropriate Markdown code to insert it in your README file.

 > Another thing about images: Markdown doesn't let you change the image size.
 If your image is undesirably huge (or small), you can search the internet for how to use HTML image tags in Markdown to resize an image, or resize the image file on your computer (e.g., in the Preview (Mac) or Paint (Windows)).